ninest/nextbus-website/content/guides/basic.md

 excerpt: Learn how to use the basic functionalities of the app NextBusSG
 ---

-This article aims to teach you how to use the app NextBusSG.
+This article aims to teach you the basics of NextBusSG (viewing bus arrival timings and adding bus services to your favorites).
 If you haven't downloaded the app, click <nuxt-link to="/#download">here</nuxt-link> to do so.

 ## 1. Viewing bus timings